pilgrimstack/workshop-101/0.horizon/readme.md

 In Horizon, on the left menu bar, go to *Compute* > *Key Pairs*, then click on *Import Key Pair* on the right side.

+Do not forget the `ssh-rsa` at the beginning of the key !

 Give the name "mykey" and past the content of the key before saving.

 # Launch your first instance